View construction (and tools)

 title:

-dialog titlemessage:
+stringdialog titlemessage:

-dialog messageclose:
+stringdialog messageclose:

-close button textcallback:
+stringclose button textcallback:

-to be called after closetype:
+function()to be called after closetype:

-dialog type. one of: danger, default, info, primary, success, warningcssClass:
+stringdialog type. one of: danger, default, info, primary, success, warningcssClass:

-css class to use
+stringcss class to use

-stdDialogConfirm(title, message, accept, decline, callback, type)¶
+stdDialogConfirm(title, message, accept, decline, callback, type)

 Ok/Cancel dialog type using the following parameters: